Interview

 “Nothing starts on a yoga mat.
 The real turning point happens at home, in unguarded moments when a person is at their lowest and begins to look for a way back.”

-This insight shapes the project’s central question: how can domestic objects support emotional processing, belonging and survival?
-The collection asks how the home can shift from passive backdrop to active agent in shaping care.
+This insight is the driving force behind her overall focus: how domestic objects can support emotional processing, a sense of belonging and survival?
+With the collection she asks how the home can shift from being a passive backdrop to an active agent in shaping recovery and care.

 “Our surroundings affect whether we feel that we are included and whether we can express ourselves in a space.
 We may have access to a space, but still not have the opportunity to be ourselves in it.”

-This is why lived experience is central to Liubimova’s process, shaped through dialogue with crisis centre managers and survivors.
-The project’s phenomenological foundation understands objects not as static forms, but as conditions influencing how we experience space and ourselves.
+That's why lived experiences are central to Liubimova’s process, shaped through dialogue with crisis centre managers and survivors.
+The project’s phenomenological foundation views objects not as static forms, but as factors that impact how we experience space and ourselves.

 Sustainable Design Effort